 My Work In Aviation, Aerospace, Diving, and Hyperbarics

-These are summaries, with a wealth of knowledge still to give.
-See me for appointments and classes in person, or use my online private consult and books for more.
-For more about me, and the physiology of survival and better performance in different conditions, check my Adventure Medicine page.
+Hope you will enjoy this page and the rest of my web site for more fun.
+See me for appointments and classes in person, and use my online private consult and books for more.
+For more about me and the physiology of survival and better performance in different conditions, check my Adventure Medicine page.

 SITE MAP.
 At the bottom of this page (and every page) are main navigation links, plus buttons to SHARE, TWEET, and LIKE.

 FASTER HIGHER STRONGER DEEPER - Extending The Envelope

 I am a scientist in human physiology.
 My professional and life work is to understand and study the coldest, hottest, fastest, highest, deepest, quickest, bravest, strongest in human physiology.
 I study the human body in extremes.
 I study what makes a person able to survive an event, or not.
 Strong brave men got hazardous duty pay to spend a day with me.
 I make grown men cry.

 Since I was small, I wanted to be a scientist.
 I wanted to live under the sea.
 I wanted to find how to better withstand harsh conditions.